Macclesfield Town F.C.: 1946 to 1999

 Macclesfield Town's third Northern Premier League title in the 1986–87 season resulted in promotion to the Football Conference; they also lifted the League Challenge Cup and President's Cup.
 They finished in mid-table in their first Conference season, and eliminated two League teams, Carlisle and Rotherham, from the FA Cup.
 The club reached the FA Trophy final for the second time in 1989, facing Telford United.
 However, the team did not match the achievement of their predecessors 19 years earlier, losing 1–0.
 From a high of a fourth place league finish in 1989–90, Macclesfield Town's final standing diminished each season, and following a struggle against relegation in 1992–93, manager Peter Wragg was sacked, and replaced with former Manchester United midfielder Sammy McIlroy.

 McIlroy took charge at the start of the 1993–94 season, and guided the club to the Football Conference championship in his second season as manager.
 However. the club was denied promotion to the English Football League because the Moss Rose did not meet league requirements of having a 6,000 total capacity including at least 1,000 seats by the League's deadline of 31 December 1994.
 Macclesfield Town won the Conference title again two seasons later in 1996–97, by which time the stadium had been upgraded and they were promoted to Division Three of the Football League in place of Hereford United.

 Upon gaining League status, the club turned fully professional.
-Macclesfield Town's first League match was a 2–1 win at home to Torquay United.
+Macclesfield Town's first League match was a 2–1 win at home to Torquay United on 9 August 1997.
+Town's first ever goal in the Football League was scored by Efe Sodje who also became Macclesfield Town's first Black player that day.
 The momentum of the Conference success continued, and, unbeaten at home in their first League season, Macclesfield Town finished runners-up in Division Three and were promoted for the second consecutive season, this time to Division Two.
 However, the higher level proved a step too far for the club, who finished the 1998–99 season bottom of Division Two and were relegated.
 McIlroy soon left to become the Northern Ireland national coach and was replaced by former Manchester United colleague Peter Davenport.